Trump tells UN in speech that it is 'not even coming close to living up' to its potential

 “These are the two things I got from the United Nations: a bad escalator and a bad teleprompter,” Trump poked, eliciting laughs from delegates and leaders.

+Stephane Dujarric, the U.N. spokesperson, said the escalator’s abrupt stop happened after a videographer who accompanied the U.S. delegation may have inadvertently triggered a built-in safety mechanism.

-A U.N. official said the United Nations understands that someone from the president’s party who ran ahead of him inadvertently triggered the stop mechanism on the escalator.
-The official, speaking on condition of anonymity because of the sensitivity of the issue, said the White House was operating the teleprompter for the president.
+A U.N. official who spoke on condition of anonymity because of the sensitivity of the issue said the White House was operating the teleprompter for the president.

-Trump touted “the renewal of American strength around the world" and his efforts to help end several wars.
-He peppered his speech with criticism of global institutions doing too little to end war and solve the world's biggest problems.

-General Assembly President Annalena Baerbock on Tuesday said that despite all the internal and external challenges facing the organization, it is not the time to walk away.

 The president again made clear that he wants to be awarded a Nobel Peace Prize, repeating his spurious claim that he's "ended seven wars" since he returned to office.

-“Everyone says that I should get the Nobel Prize — but for me, the real prize will be the sons and daughters who live to grow up because millions of people are no longer being killed in endless wars,” Trump offered.
+“Everyone says that I should get the Nobel Prize — but for me, the real prize will be the sons and daughters who live to grow up because millions of people are no longer being killed in endless wars,” Trump said in his address.

-In the making, Trump regularly points to his administration's efforts to end conflicts between Israel and Iran, India and Pakistan, Egypt and Sudan, and elsewhere.
+Trump regularly points to his administration's efforts to end several conflicts around the world, including fighting between Israel and Iran, India and Pakistan, and Egypt and Sudan.

 “It's too bad that I had to do these things instead of the United Nations doing them,” Trump said.
 “Sadly, in all cases, the United Nations did not even try to help in any of them.”